mvormisto/codepush-action/README.md

 # GitHub Actions for Codepush

-This Action for [appcenter codepush](https://github.com/microsoft/appcenter-cli) enables arbitrary actions with the `appcenter` command-line client.
+Make the `appcenter codepush` command ([appcenter codepush cli](https://github.com/microsoft/appcenter-cli)) available to any github action, so you can automatically release OTA-updates for your iOS/Android react-native apps.

 ## Inputs

-* `directory` - Directory from which to run the command
 * `args` - **Required**.
 Arguments for the `appcenter codepush` command
+* `directory` - **Optional**.
+Directory from which to run the command.
+Use this if your code lives in a subdirectory of the repo.

 ## Environment variables